 (Adds details on forecast)

-Analysts on an average had expected earnings of 81 cents, according to Thomson Reuters I/B/E/S.
+Analysts were expecting earnings of $6.11 per share, according to Thomson Reuters I/B/E/S.

 Excluding items, the company earned 97 cents per share, beating analysts' average estimate of 93 cents.